 ※ NOTE THAT:

-The shaft of the potentiometer is rotatable from 0° (nearest by GND) to an upper bound angle (nearest by VCC pin), called ANGLE_MAX.
+The potentiometer's shaft can be rotated from 0° (closest to GND pin) to an angle (closest to VCC pin), called ANGLE_MAX.

 ※ NOTE THAT: